Australian Shepherd Golden Retriever Mix

 The temperament of this dog can be unpredictable since it can take on the personality of either the Golden Retriever or the Australian Shepherd parent.

 But there are still a couple of traits that both parents have, which are intelligence, loyalty, and possessiveness.
-With that, these are distinctive characteristics that you will surely find in your Golden Retriever crossbreed with Australian Shepherd puppy though you still need to watch out for more unexpected traits which the puppy might get from either of its parents.
+With that, these are distinctive characteristics that you will surely find in your Golden Retriever crossbreed with an Australian Shepherd puppy though you still need to watch out for more unexpected traits that the puppy might get from either of its parents.

 Weight Male: 60 lbs